-The study design was two-by-two factorial, resulting in four groups: aggressive cholesterol lowering, aiming for a target LDL cholesterol (LDL-C) of 60-85 mg/dL vs. moderate lowering (target of 130-140 mg/dL); or low dose anticoagulation to maintain an INR less than two vs. placebo.
+The study design was two-by-two factorial, resulting in four groups: aggressive cholesterol lowering, aiming for a target LDL cholesterol (LDL-C) of 60-85 mg/dL vs. moderate lowering (target of 130-140 mg/dL); or low-dose anticoagulation to maintain an INR less than 2.0 vs. placebo.

 Baseline coronary and bypass graft angiograms were obtained with follow-up angiograms 4-5 years after enrollment, unless there was an interval study based on clinical grounds.
 Of 2300 patients screened, 1351 were initially enrolled; the primary angiographic analysis included 1192 patients with paired angiograms and 64 patients who died.

 Study drugs included lovastatin, begun at 40 mg daily in the aggressive arm, increasing to 80 mg daily with the addition of cholestyramine if LDL-C did not fall below 95 mg/dL.
 In the moderate cholesterol-lowering cohort, lovastatin was started at 2.5 mg per day, increasing to 5 mg per day with or without cholestyramine, to reach a target LDL less than 130 mg/dL.
 Warfarin or placebo were given in 1 mg increments, increasing to 4 mg so long as the INR was below 2.0.

 Quantitative angiography was performed and graded for five categories of stenosis severity.
 The primary end point of the study was a per-patient percentage of initially patent major grafts that developed substantial progression of atherosclerosis at the site of greatest change at follow-up.
 An intention-to-treat analysis was used.
 A composite clinical outcome was assessed using major cardiovascular end points, including myocardial infarction, stroke, or revascularization.